Intera/redmine_time_logging_app/readme.md

 ![screenshot-3](other/screenshots/1484135578.png?raw=true)

 # configuration
-there is a configuration file at vendor/app/js/config.coffee. it contains configuration for the datepicker and the rest of the application. at the moment, changing the configuration requires recompilation of the javascript application, see below. the following list shows only a few of the available options. most other options are only relevant for developers.
+there is a configuration file at "vendor/app/js/config.coffee". it contains configuration for the datepicker and other parts of the application. at the moment, changing the configuration requires recompilation of the javascript application, see below. the following list shows only a few of the available options. most other options are only relevant for developers.